-The kitchen is positioned at the rear of the vehicle and features a Thetford cooker, which has three gas hobs and a single 230V AC electric hotplate.
-Adjacent to this is a stainless steel sink and drainer concealed by
+The kitchen area is positioned on the offside of the vehicle, and features a Thetford cooker with three gas hobs and a 230V electric hotplate.
+Adjacent to this is a stainless steel sink concealed by a Chinchilla glass chopping board which may be used for food preparation.
+The sink is fed by a chrome mixer tap mounted to the right hand side of the sink.
+Beneath the worktop are two drawers, one of which contains a cutlery tray and two cupboards.

-For extra serving space there is a 'worktop extension'.
-This is positioned below the existing fridge worktop, and slides out on runners.